Boosting galactic outflows with enhanced resolution: Acknowledgements

 \section{Acknowledgements}

-MR would like to thank Oscar Agertz and Eric P. Andersson for insightful discussions during the construction of this work and comments on an earlier version of this manuscript.
+We would like to thank Oscar Agertz and Eric P. Andersson for insightful discussions during the construction of this work and comments on an earlier version of this manuscript.
+We also thank the referee for a thorough assessment of this work that significantly improved the quality of the manuscript.
 MR and HK are supported by the Beecroft Fellowship funded by Adrian Beecroft.
 This work was performed in part using the DiRAC Data Intensive service at Leicester and DiRAC@Durham facilities, operated by the University of Leicester and Institute for Computational Cosmology IT Services, which form part of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 These equipments are funded by BIS National E-Infrastructure capital grants ST/K000373/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, STFC DiRAC Operations grant ST/K0003259/1, and Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National E-Infrastructure.
 For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.

 We thank the developers of Pynbody (\citealt{Pontzen2013}), Tangos (\citealt{Pontzen2018}), NumPy (\citealt{vanderWalt2011}), SciPy (\citealt{Virtanen2020}), Jupyter (\citealt{Ragan-Kelley2014}) and Matplotlib (\citealt{Hunter2007}) for providing open-source software used in this work.
 The Astrophysics Data Service (ADS) and arXiv preprint repository were used extensively in this work.